IndranjanaChatterjee/Updated_Aquarium/README.md

 # Updated_Aquarium
-A aquarium with fish releasing bubbles from mouth
+An aquarium with fishes releasing bubbles from their mouth

+## Languages used
+1. HTML

+2. CSS

+Mainly used the **animation** property .